A Bronze Age Rock Has Become a 'Treasure Map' for Researchers

 Till the 1990s, the Saint-Bélec slab lay forgotten in a niche in the castle moat at Mr. du Chatellier’s home, the Chateau de Kernuz, which is about 25 miles (40 km) southwest of Leuhan (where the slab was unearthed).

 In 2014, the slab was rediscovered in the chateau.
-And in 2017, the cooperative research team began their examination of the slab.
-Their findings have now been published and they are amazing.
+And in 2017, the cooperative research team began their examination of the slab and published their findings in 2021.

-Photogrammetric coverage, geo-locating and high-resolution 3D surveys confirmed to 80% accuracy an 18-mile stretch along the Odet and its nearby valley, which is the area covered by the ancient stone map.
+Photogrammetric coverage, geo-locating and high-resolution 3D surveys confirmed to 80% accuracy for an 18-mile (29km) stretch along the Odet and its nearby valley, which is the area covered by the ancient stone map.

 Lifting and positioning of the Bronze Age stone map that was luckily rediscovered in 2014 in the chateaux cellar.
 (Clément Nicolas, Yvan Pailler / Inrap)